patriciaporter86/gomoment.github.io/docs/Staff-Console.md

 ### **_Removing a Guest Visit_**

-1) From the staff console, you can remove a guest visit by selecting a given guest from the list on the left of the console, and clicking the three vertical dots at the right, and then click remove visit.
+1) If a visit is created by mistake, or if a guest cancels, you may want to remove their visit.
+From the staff console, you can remove a guest visit by selecting a given guest from the list on the left of the console, and clicking the three vertical dots at the right, and then click remove visit.

 ![](./img/RemoveVisit.png)